sensible-hq/sensible-docs/readme-sync/v0/api/draft-batch-api.md

    --data ''
    ```

-   The response is an array of upload URLs, where each URL's path includes the extraction IDs for each document:
+   The response is an array of upload URLs, where each URL's path includes the extraction IDs.

 ```json
 [